agarwalvipin/open_cfa/docs/LOS/Quant/Reading 5.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The goal is to **MAXIMIZE** the Safety-First Ratio.
+💡 CFA Exam Tip ✍️:The goal is to **MAXIMIZE** the Safety-First Ratio.
 The exam will often give you three portfolio choices with their expected returns and standard deviations, along with a minimum required return.
 Your job is to calculate the SFR for all three and pick the winner.

 </div>
 </div>